s-bhatia1216/s-bhatia1216/README.md

-# 👋 Hi there, I'm Sonal Bhatia!
+# 👋 Hi there, I'm Sonal!

 ## 🚀 About Me
 I'm an aspiring **AI/ML Engineer** with skills spanning across scientific programming in Python, software development in Java and C++, and a keen interest in the intersections of AI/ML, peformance analysis, robotics, and aerospace.